 1) Ship on a proper pallet.
 Some heavier items are best served by securing them to a pallet.
 The pallet should be made of wood or plastic and be able to withstand the stress of being hauled and lifted.
 Such shipments should never exceed the weight restrictions of their pallet, according to a Shopify blog called, “7 Quick Fixes for Your Biggest Shipping and Fulfillment Problems”.

 2) Choose Durable Packaging.
 Choose corrugated cartons strong enough to withstand the weight of a full load of packages stacked on top of them.
 Only use new corrugated cartons that have been sealed securely with reinforced water-activated tape.
-You may also want to add an extra level of product protection to the inside of the box by placing a layer of Styrofoam along the bottom, sides and top of the shipment.
+You may also want to add an extra level of product protection to the inside of the box by placing a layer of X-Pad along the bottom, sides and top of the shipment.
+X-pad provides excellent bracing and cushioning for your products.
 Reinforce the bottom of the box with extra layers of reinforced water-activated tape for extra protection.

 6) Avoid making boxes too heavy.
 Consider breaking especially heavy shipments into multiple boxes and wrapping individual components separately.
 Overly heavy boxes are more likely to break in shipment and present a greater risk that those lifting them may drop the carton.